Absence of sound is not the end of hearing,

 As a first answer to the question of how chanting may be soteriologically beneficial, Chen mentions the spontaneity that monks perform in the moments of free chant in the communal liturgy:

 "During free chanting, in addition to improvised melody, chanters emphasize sound in and of itself, outside the melodic progression.
 They pursue sound, in other words, free from the conceptual confines of music.
 This spontaneity is the point at which form meets formlessness in Chinese Buddhist music."
-(Chen, 2001, 35)
+(Chen 2001, 35)

-I believe that most musicians who have been involved in improvisatory practices will feel a resonance with Chen's descriptions of how improvisation can serve as a skillful method through which we reflexively–without thinking and without making our experience an object of our perception–can become aware of the decentered flow of moment-to-moment rising and falling of impermanent mental phenomena.
-I am, however, suspicious of the statement that claims that chanters "emphasize sound in and of itself, outside the melodic progression".
-Such a formulation implies that the chanters are only focusing on the present moment, not considering past and future musical events.
+I believe that most musicians involved in improvisatory practices will feel a resonance with Chen's descriptions of how improvisation can serve as a skillful method through which we reflexively–without thinking and without making our experience an object of our perception–become aware of the decentered flow of moment-to-moment rising-and-falling mental phenomena.
+I am, however, suspicious of the statement that chanters "emphasize sound in and of itself, outside the melodic progression".
+Such a formulation implies that the chanters only focus on the present moment, unaware of past and future musical events.
 Not only is this an inadequate stylistic description–in this music, it does not sound as if sounds are completely unmelodic or unconnected–, but it also deprives the situation of its greater soteriological value.
-That improvisation is all about the 'present moment' is an effective description that conveys some of the aesthetic qualities associated with improvised music, but it is ultimately an incomplete description.
+Saying that improvisation is 'all about the present moment' effectively conveys some of the aesthetic qualities of improvised music.
+It is, however, ultimately an incomplete description.
 It captures the essence of the moment-to-moment arising and ceasing of phenomena, but it does not describe the situation fully.

 The nature of hearing